AdobeDocs/experience-manager-65.nl-NL/help/sites-classic-ui-authoring/classic-page-author-design-mode.md

 ---
 title: Componenten configureren in ontwerpmodus
-seo-title: Componenten configureren in ontwerpmodus
+seo-title: Configuring Components in Design Mode
 description: Wanneer AEM instantie buiten de doos wordt geïnstalleerd, is een selectie van componenten onmiddellijk beschikbaar in sidekick.
 Daarnaast zijn er verschillende andere componenten beschikbaar.
 U kunt de ontwerpmodus gebruiken om dergelijke componenten in- en uit te schakelen.
-seo-description: Wanneer AEM instantie buiten de doos wordt geïnstalleerd, is een selectie van componenten onmiddellijk beschikbaar in sidekick.
-Daarnaast zijn er verschillende andere componenten beschikbaar.
-U kunt de ontwerpmodus gebruiken om dergelijke componenten in- en uit te schakelen.
+seo-description: When AEM instance is installed out-of-the-box, a selection of components are immediately available in the sidekick.
+In addition to these, various other components are also available.
+You can use Design mode to Enable/disable such components.
 uuid: 2cd5dad0-2f9c-4f34-aae8-1638d1445eb3
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES